Raheny railway station: Facilities

 The station today comprises a modern ticket office, with a bypass gate when this is closed, with a lift to the southbound platform.
 With a footbridge and ramp connecting the northbound platform with accessibility also.
 On the platforms there is space for 8 carriage trains.
 Along with 2 shelters on the southbound platform and 1 shelter on the northbound.
 On each platform there are LED and direct telephone line to the control offices in Connolly.
 Within the ticket office are two automatic ticket machines.
 The ticket office is open between 05:45-00:30, Monday to Sunday.

 Services

-At peak times, trains come every 5–10 minutes each way, while off-peak frequency on weekdays is every 10 minutes in each direction from 06:50 and 20:00, and every 15 minutes outside of those times.
+At peak times, trains operate every 10 minutes each way and every 15/20 minutes outside of those times.
 On Saturday the frequency is around every 15 minutes in each direction, and on Sunday every 20 minutes in each direction.
-The majority of trains northbound go to Howth, with occasional service to Malahide.

 Connections

-The Dublin Bus route H1 stops outside the station, while routes H2, H3 and 6, and the night bus 31N, use stops on the Howth Road nearby.
+The Dublin Bus route H1 and night route 29n stop outside the station, while routes H2, H3 and 6, and the night bus 31N, use stops on the Howth Road nearby.
 The station is also a marked point on the Raheny Way looped walking route.